 "Can we please go over the route for the finish of the Half Marathon?"
 I asked Tom.
 His initial response was a curt no since he was worried about my recovery and going up yet another hill but he quickly recanted and said, "of course."
 It felt so good to be walking under my own steam noticing how quickly my body recovered from this:

 It's a true testament to how far I've come in these past 10 years since first receiving the diagnosis of Post-Polio Syndrome with warnings that I would be experiencing a progressive neuromuscular disease.
-It's a testament to my training hard and to reclaiming my advantage and reclaiming my life from the effects of paralytic polio and trauma through partnering with my master muscular therapist, Jeffrey Spratt, MT.
-He is also a trailblazer and a risk taker having the courage to partner with me to go the distance and to claim his innovative method of muscular therapy.
-While I am a case study for the effectiveness of the work, we also have a research study to explore "The Efficacy of the Spratt Method of Muscular Therapy in Trauma Recovery."
+It's a testament to my training hard and to reclaiming my life from the effects of paralytic polio and trauma through the power of thought and intention.

 Many people asked me how come, now that I feel well enough to travel, I don't just take a regular vacation where eating the English breakfast every day and going to the beach would be how I'd spend my time.
 The people who ask are not runners!